skyzh/mini-lsm/mini-lsm-book/src/week2-04-leveled.md

 0 0 30MB 300MB 3GB 30GB
 ```

-Notice in this case L1 and L2 have target size of 0, and L3 is the only level with a postive target size below `base_level_size_mb`.
+Notice in this case L1 and L2 have target size of 0, and L3 is the only level with a positive target size below `base_level_size_mb`.

 ### Task 1.2: Decide Base Level